25prabhu10/notes/docs/Concepts/Designs/Design_Patterns.md

 | ---------- | ---------- | ------ |
 | Important  | 1          | Object |

 The facade design pattern is used when we want to create an abstraction layer between what is show publicly and the internal implementation.
-It is used when we want to have a simpler interface.
+It is used when we want to have a simpler interface

 This pattern is used, for example, on the DOM selectors of libraries as JQuery, Dojo and D3.
 These frameworks have powerful selectors that allow us to write complex queries on a very simple way.
-Something like jQuery(".parent .child div.span") seems simple, but it hides a complex query logic underneath.
+Something like jQuery(`.parent .child div.span`) seems simple, but it hides a complex query logic underneath

 Here again, every time we create an abstraction layer above the code, we might end up having a loss of performance.
-Mostly this loss is irrelevant, but is always good to be considered.
+Mostly this loss is irrelevant, but is always good to be considered

 ```javascript
 // facade is just simplified API